zpix1/yt-anti-translate/README.md

 2. Navigate to the cloned folder and run the following command in a terminal window `npm ci`
 3. Open with the IDE editor of choice
-4. You can verify functionality by running Playwright Test (make sure you install extensions for your IDE is needed)
+4. You can verify functionality by running Playwright Test (make sure you install Playwright extensions for your IDE if needed)
    - Before running the tests, you will need to install playwright browsers and dependencies `npx playwright install --with-deps`
    - Please create or update tests if adding new capabilities